tsx-cloud/moria-docker-arm/README.md

 Now insert the value in the `docker-compose.yaml` as the value of the `inviteseed` variable.

-*Note: you will need to do the above every time your session has expired*
+*Note: you will probably need to do the above every time your session has expired*

 ## Starting the server